 West Palm Beach Accident Attorney Discusses the Factors that Trial Jurors May Look For

-At Brian D. Guralnick Injury Lawyers, most of our auto accident cases settle before trial.
+At Brian D. Guralnick Injury Lawyers, most of our car, truck, and motorcycle accident cases settle before trial.
 We focus on collecting the evidence we need to convince the insurance companies to settle quickly, and we make sure our clients know the extent of their injuries so that they can avoid settling for less than they deserve.

 But, sometimes, we need to go to court.
 Sometimes, the insurance companies are unreasonable; sometimes, despite our best efforts, they still think it is in their best interests to wage battle in front of a jury.
 As a result, we approach every case as if it has the potential to go to trial.
 This involves developing a case strategy focused on getting the jury to answer four critical questions in our client’s favor:

 In order to win a case at trial, the plaintiff must be able to prove that the defendant caused his or her injuries.
 If the members of the jury are not convinced that the defendant is to blame, they will not rule in the plaintiff’s favor.
 In a civil trial, the standard of proof is known as the “preponderance of the evidence.”
 This means that the jurors must believe it is more likely than not that the defendant was at fault in the accident.

 2. How Extensive Are the Plaintiff’s Injuries?